Piazzale Michelangelo#3 in Best Things To Do in Florence

 - 3.5Food Scene

-Overlooking the city from its perch in the Oltrarno district, the Piazzale Michelangiolo is one of the most popular viewpoints in the city and, it's definitely worthwhile if you're a first-time visitor.
+Overlooking the city from its perch in the Oltrarno district, the Piazzale Michelangelo is one of the most popular viewpoints in the city, and it's definitely worthwhile if you're a first-time visitor.
 This ornate square is known for its spectacular views and its towering replica of Michelangelo's David.
-Getting to the piazza can be quite the trek on foot (there is an intimidating flight of stairs leading from the Piazza Poggi), but recent visitors say it's well worth the work-out.
-According to one TripAdvisor user, "The view of Florence and the surrounding Tuscan hills is breathtaking from the Piazzale Michelangiolo.
-Bring a picnic, sit on the steps, and wander around and watch the sun as it sets over Florence."
+Getting to the piazza can be quite the trek on foot (there is an intimidating flight of stairs leading from the Piazza Poggi), but recent visitors said the panoramic city views are well worth the workout and shouldn't be missed.
+Plus, there are vendors at the top selling drinks and souvenirs should you need a refreshment.

-You can also watch the sunset from one of the outdoor cafés lining the square.
-Also, there are two flower gardens which, during the spring months, come to life with thousands of varieties of roses and irises.
+You can also watch the sunset from one of the outdoor cafes lining the square.
+Also, there are two flower gardens that come to life with thousands of varieties of roses and irises in the spring months.
 If you want to avoid the crowds, plan to come early in the morning or at night.
 Piazzale Michelangelo is free to access 24/7.

 Loggia dei Lanzi, in the Piazza della Signoria, is an open-air (and free) museum that was designed in the 14th century by Orcagna, an influential architect and artist.
 Below the building's curved arches are dozens of sculptures (notable ones include Giambologna's Rape of the Sabines and Cellini's Perseus), which draw crowds of tourists and locals alike.
 Behind it sits the Galleria degli Uffizi.
 The Piazza della Signoria is also filled with its (more than) fair share of sculptures, including a towering replica of Michaelangelo's David.